Find out here how the Green Button is evolving.

 From Green Button 1.0 to Green Button 2.0

-- Anchoring of due diligence in corporate processes
+- Stronger anchoring of due diligence obligations in the company

 Development of the draft version of the requirements